rows/hiring/job descriptions/Product Designer (Senior).md

 Also, if we call your mom she will say you're a pretty nice person ;)

 # Nice to have
-* Motion design skills, svg animation skills.
+* Motion design skills
+* SVG animation skills
+* Experience with user research.
+* Experience with no-code tool

 # What’s in it for you?
 * Expected Annual Gross Salary Range: 47.500-58.800€ for all locations in Europe.